Textualize/textual/docs/tutorial.md

 A recurring theme in Textual is that you rarely need to explicitly update a widget.
 It is possible: you can call [`refresh()`][textual.widget.Widget.refresh] to display new data.
 However, Textual prefers to do this automatically via _reactive_ attributes.

-You can declare a reactive attribute with `textual.reactive.Reactive`.
+You can declare a reactive attribute with [Reactive][textual.reactive.Reactive].
 Let's use this feature to create a timer that displays elapsed time and keeps it updated.

 ```python title="stopwatch04.py" hl_lines="1 5 12-27"
 --8<-- "docs/examples/tutorial/stopwatch05.py"